 There's two options for visiting The Blue Spring, if you're pressed for time you can park at the Leslie Road carpark - the Spring is only about a 10 minute walk from here, but to really appreciate the whole area, it's worth walking from the Whites Road end - about 1.5 hours each way.
-It's also a location that I visit on my Spring photography workshop as it's just so photogenic!
+It's also a location that I try to visit on my local Waikato photography workshops as it's just so photogenic!

 If I had to pick a favourite WOW spot in this list - Hokitika Gorge would be it.
 Maybe it was the lighting conditions we experienced when we visited (minus the incessant sandflies you always have to watch out for on the West Coast), or perhaps it was the lovely drive in from the coast with views of the Southern Alps all the way in front of us, but either way I was absolutely mesmerised by Hokitika Gorge and rightly so.